holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.2 Responsibilities of Role Leads

-As a Role Lead filling a Role, you have the following responsibilities:
+As a Role Lead, you have the following responsibilities:

 #### 1.2.1 Processing Tensions